nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Find student based on student's matriculation number.
     * Pros:
-        * Each student entry found uniquely identifies a student.
+        * Each student record found uniquely identifies a student.
-        * Only one student entry is shown if the particular student exists in the system.
+        * Only one student record is shown if the particular student exists in the system.
     * Cons:
         * The user is required to know the student's matriculation number to perform the action.